-Data gathered by IBIS World show strong growth in this field from an unlikely source.
-The baby boomer generation is becoming more and more concerned with health-related issues, IBIS World claims.
-Trying to maintain and improve their health, focusing on obesity, aging populations have actually led to an increase in gym memberships.
+Data gathered in 2017 show strong growth in this field from an unlikely source.
+The baby boomer generation is becoming more and more concerned with health-related issues.
+Trying to improve their health and focusing on obesity, the aging population caused an increase in gym memberships.

-7. Millennials represent 33% of all health club members, with the silent generation being at 7%.
+14. Millennials represent 33% of all health club members.

 The statistics of gym users show different numbers when it comes to age.
-While it may make sense that the silent generation is only at 7% (born before 1945) due to their advanced age, you might be surprised that baby boomers (born 1945 to 1964) go to the gym more often than Gen Z (born after 2000).
-So, we have millennials in the first place with 33%, followed by Gen X (born between 1965 and 1979) at 24%, boomers at 22%, and Gen Z at 14%.
+While it may make sense that the silent generation is only at 7% (born before 1945), you might be surprised that baby boomers (born 1945 to 1964) go to the gym more often than Gen Z (born after 2000).

 Baby boomers are the most active gym members, having roughly 131 visits annually, even though millennials make up more active members.
 Relevant gym membership statistics for 2019 show that Gen Z members visit the gym somewhere between 65 and 78 times, a significant decrease.

-The gym statistics on the ultimate, world level, are pretty positive.
-Namely, USA Weightlifting, the official weightlifting federation of the States, has an almost equal distribution among genders in its ranks.
+The gym statistics are pretty positive — the States’ official weightlifting federation has an almost equal distribution among genders in its ranks.
 47% of its members are women.
-Furthermore, America’s women’s weightlifting team is among the top three in the world.

 Global Stats about Gym Membership

-18. There are roughly 10 million gym members in the UK right now.
+21. There are roughly 9.7 million gym members in the UK.

-According to gym membership statistics from 2017 for Ireland, there are roughly 710 health and fitness clubs.
-These facilities serve 500,000 people, which is 10.5% of the population.
+According to the Irish gym membership statistics from 2017, there are around 710 health and fitness clubs.
+These facilities serve 500,000 people (10.5% of the population).

-20. More than 50% of all people exercising will drop out after the first 6 months.
+23. More than 50% of all people exercising will drop out after six months.

 Current gym membership attendance statistics and data show that more than half of all people who begin an exercising program will drop out after six months.
 Furthermore, 80% of gym-goers will drop out after the first eight months.

-One of the more interesting gym attendance statistics is that people who actually go with shorter, monthly contracts, tend to stick to their exercise routine more.
-One of the explanations noted by this Berkeley paper is that people with yearly contracts are overconfident about their future efficiency and self-control.
+A more exciting gym attendance statistics is that people who go with monthly contracts tend to stick to their exercise routine.
+A Berkeley paper explains that people with yearly contracts are overconfident about their future efficiency and self-control.

-As we’ve mentioned, core users are people who use their fitness clubs and facilities more than 100 times per year.
+As we’ve mentioned, core users use their fitness clubs and facilities more than 100 times per year.
 Gym membership stats show that almost half of all fitness facility members are core users.
-However, this depends greatly on the type of facility.
-Boutique clubs have the lowest number of core users, being at somewhere between 28% and 38%, while fitness only clubs are at 53%.

 There are some positive global gym membership trends.
-According to The International Health, Racquet & Sports club Association, health clubs are on the rise and are going to reach 230 million members in ten years.
-With the global revenue of $94 billion, it just goes to show how valuable fitness can actually be.
+According to The International Health, Racquet & Sports club Association, health clubs are on the rise.
+They will reach 230 million members in ten years.
+With the global revenue of $94 billion, it just goes to show how valuable fitness can be.

-26. There was record high growth in the fitness industry on a global scale in 2018, at 183 million users.
+29. There was a record high growth in the fitness industry globally in 2018, at 183 million users.

 Statistics on gym memberships show a record high growth on a global level.
 It reached 183 million users, with a revenue of $94 billion and 210,000 facilities.

-According to gym membership statistics from 2018, health club memberships last for around 4.9 years.
-Furthermore, it might be interesting to note that the individuals that are 65 years and older were members, on average, for 7.3 years.
+According to gym industry statistics from 2018, health club memberships last for around 4.9 years.
+Furthermore, the individuals who are 65 years and older stay members for an average of 7.3 years.
 In contrast, the 18 to 24 group were members for 2.8 years.

 What percentage of gym memberships go unused?

-According to a survey that included 5,313 gym members, 63% of memberships go completely unused.
+According to a survey that included 5,313 gym members, 63% of memberships go entirely unused.
 Around 82% of gym members go to the gym fewer than once a week.
-A further 22% stop going after about six months.
+A further 22% stop goes after about six months.

-The gym membership statistics above will hopefully shed some light on the gym industry and the people who love spending time in gyms.
-Fitness fanatics, health freaks, and the average Joe and Jane are all working on their bodies and their health.
+Hopefully, the gym membership statistics will shed some light on the gym industry and the people who love spending time in gyms.
+Fitness fanatics, health freaks, and the average Joe and Jane are all working on their bodies and health.
 Whichever category you fall into, we trust you will find some use from this article.